Royal Rumble (2001): Storylines

-The event comprised five matches that resulted from scripted storylines.
+The event consisted of five matches that resulted from scripted storylines.
 Results were predetermined by WWF's writers, while storylines were produced on WWF's weekly television shows, Raw and SmackDown!.

 At the Royal Rumble was WWF Champion Kurt Angle defending his title against Triple H in a standard match.
 The build-up to the match began on the January 8 episode of Raw Is War, when Angle defended the championship against "Stone Cold" Steve Austin, which ended in a no contest when Triple H interfered and ambushed Austin with a steel pipe.
 On the January 11 episode of SmackDown!, Vince McMahon scheduled Angle to defend his title at the Royal Rumble against Triple H. Leading up to the event, both men spoke about the match, with Triple H claiming that Angle only held the championship because he allowed him to, and Angle denying this.

 Also taking place at the event was a ladder match for the Intercontinental Championship, in which the champion, Chris Benoit, defended his title against Chris Jericho.
 In the match, the title belt was suspended above the ring from the ceiling, and the only method to win was to climb a ladder to retrieve the belt.
 Their feud started at WrestleMania 2000, when Chris Benoit and Chris Jericho challenged Kurt Angle with both his Intercontinental title and WWF European Championship on the line in a Two-fall triple threat match.
 During that match, both men pinned each other in one fall each to win the respective championship from Angle.
 Since that event, Benoit would hold three pay per view victories over Jericho culminating at SummerSlam in a two out of three falls match.
 On the January 4 episode of SmackDown!, Benoit defended his title against Jericho in a standard match.
 During the match, Perry Saturn and Dean Malenko, Benoit's partners in the group The Radicalz, interfered by attacking Jericho, causing him to win the match by disqualification but not the championship.
 On the January 8 episode of Raw Is War, Jericho teamed with The Hardy Boyz (Matt Hardy and Jeff Hardy) against The Radicalz (Saturn, Malenko, and Benoit) in a six man tag team match, which Jericho won by pinning Benoit.
 On the January 11 episode of SmackDown!, Jericho demanded a title match at the Royal Rumble.
 Benoit offered to give Jericho any type of match he wanted and Jericho chose a ladder match.